Alton Towers: X-Sector

-X-Sector is themed as a secretive industrial complex, suggested to be subjecting park guests to experimental testing.
+X-Sector is themed as a secretive facility, suggested to be subjecting park guests to experimental testing.
+In 2013 the areas theme was tweaked to include the Ministry of Joy, making guests test subjects for their machines, including The Smiler, which was meant to 'marmalise' riders into forcing a smile.

-The area currently contains three thrill rides.
-The steel dive coaster Oblivion which opened in 1998 as "the world's first vertical drop rollercoaster", designed by Tussauds and manufactured by Bolliger & Mabillard.
-The cars are held over the edge of the drop for between one and three seconds, before diving into a deep tunnel.
-The Smiler is a Gerstlauer Infinity Coaster which opened in May 2013 and currently holds the world record for most inversions on a roller coaster at 14.
+The area contains two thrill rides.
+The steel dive coaster Oblivion opened in 1998, was designed by Tussauds and manufactured by Bolliger & Mabillard.
+The cars are held over the edge of the 87.5° drop for between one and three seconds, before diving into a deep tunnel.
+The Smiler is a Gerstlauer Infinity Coaster, which opened in May 2013, that holds the world record for most inversions on a roller coaster at 14.
 The area layout was partially altered in 2013 season to accommodate the opening of The Smiler.

 Previous rides in X-Sector include The Black Hole, which was a Jet Star 2 coaster enclosed in a tent, where The Smiler is located today.
 Energizer (later renamed Boneshaker) was a swinging gondola flat ride.
 It was replaced by Submission in 2001, a "Chance Double Inverter" flat ride, which was itself removed in 2014.
 Enterprise was a standard HUSS Enterprise model which opened in 1984, spinning riders 360 degrees and giving the illusion of defying gravity.
-It was permanently removed from the resort in 2022.
+It was permanently removed from the resort in 2023 after being SBNO in 2022.
+It also featured 3 members of the retro squad (a series shortly lived themed flat rides), "mixtape" (ride type: smashing jump), "spinjam" (ride type: extreme) and "twistatron" (ride type: trabant).
+They remained from 2021 to 2023.

 Mutiny Bay

-Mutiny Bay is a pirate-themed family area, which opened in 2008. the area was a retheme for Merrie England.
+Mutiny Bay is a pirate-themed family area, which opened in 2008.
+The area was a re-theme for Merrie England.

 Attractions in Mutiny Bay include: Battle Galleons, an interactive "Splash Battle" boat ride, where guests sit in tracked boats while soaking other riders with water cannons.
 Also in the area is the rocking boat ride, Heave Ho.
 The park's original teacups ride was re-themed to become Marauders Mayhem, with the tea cup cars being redesigned as gunpowder barrels.
 The Flume was a Mack log flume ride that opened in 1981 and was rethemed in 2004 with a sponsorship from Imperial Leather alongside Bubbleworks at Chessington World of Adventures.
 Upon opening, it was the longest flume ride in the world at 886 m.
 Late in the 2015 season, the ride and the neighboring tavern closed and were removed in 2016 to make way for the Wicker Man roller coaster and the "Welcome Inn" bar which shares the coaster's theme.

 In 2009, a Sea Life Centre named Sharkbait Reef opened in the location previously home to the 3-D Cinema.
 This includes "touch pools" for interacting with underwater species and a 10 m underwater tunnel.